Holiday Cut-Out Sugar Cookies

 Photo by Suzana Marinkovic

-I usually think of cut-out sugar cookies as something to admire rather than eat, but this recipe from King Arthur Flour is different.
+I usually think of cut-out sugar cookies as something to admire rather than eat, but this easy sugar cookie recipe from King Arthur Flour is different.
 The cookies are buttery and tender-crisp, and the frosting adds just the right amount of sweetness.
-They’re also a dream to make.
-The dough is super easy to roll out and cut—and the cookies won’t puff up or spread out in the oven, so go ahead and break out all those ornate cookie cutters!
+They’re also a dream to make—the dough is super easy to roll out and cut, and the cookies won’t puff up or spread in the oven, so go ahead and break out all those ornate cookie cutters!

-If you’re looking for another delightful holiday baking project, be sure to check out the Christmas wreath cookies.
-They’re equally fun to make and add a charming touch to your holiday dessert spread.
+If you’re on the lookout for more fun holiday baking projects, be sure to check out my Christmas wreath cookies, gingerbread cookies, and linzer cookies.
+They’re just as easy to make and will add a festive touch to your Christmas cookie spread.

 “I just made these cookies for the first time and loved them!!
 The dough was easy to work with and the cookies taste so good!!!”